Merna-Fadl/simple_shell/README.md

- this is our second team project in alx software engineering program
+ this is our second team project in alx software engineering program with alx africa